Phobos718/CornerStone/README.md

 Information is gathered via a survey (screenshots: <a href="images/activity.PNG">mobile</a>, <a href="images/rec2.PNG">desktop</a>) about food and supplement intake, physical and other activities, and a set of metrics each day.
 Once enough data is gathered it can be displayed on the main dashboard.
-(<a href="images/activity.PNG">Screenshot of current progress</a> - The top graph shows a set of generic metrics and a selectable one (red).
+<a href="images/dash.PNG">Screenshot of current progress</a> - The top graph shows a set of generic metrics and a selectable one (red).
 The two small barcharts below show two variables selected by the user.
 Please note, this is about 50% finished.
 I wil update the screenshots when the layout and full functionality is added.

 Many aspects of this project are still in a prototype phase, multiple changes in structure can be expected as I refactor the code to allow for better scalability.
 Net functionality is my top priority, therefore design and front end will be moving the slowest.